LamininSolutions/mfsql-connector/source/mfsql-integration-connector/context-menu-queue/index.rst

     -  check connnection in the M-Files Configurator
 -  **the queue is not being processed**
     -  check that the agent is running
+-  **deletions are not being processed**
+    -  validate the separate event handler, custom procedure and entry in MFContextMenu
+-  **created objects is not being processed**
+    -  a sepearate event handler must point to the same procedure and MFcontextMenu item as the update procedure

 |image4|